ike9000e/p7z-usr/README.md

 	Notes:
 	* this is a read-only plugin, omitting types supported by other dedicated plugins is recommended.
-	* list of file types supported is long, direct DCMD configuration file editing may be a better approach.
+	* list of file types supported is long, direct editing of DCMD configuration file may be a better approach.

 Formats and suffix list sample
 -----------------------------------------
 	Below is a dump of formats from "7z.so" version 15.09.
 	Actual list is written to the console STDOUT on plugin initialization with debug mode on.
-	More descriptive can be found in an official 7-Zip documentation.
+	More descriptive list can be found in an official 7-Zip documentation.

 		7z:       [7z; ]
 		APM:      [apm; ]